nowatermelon/skyrim/README.md

 The steps are the same as installing Bread, just be sure to use the same paths.

+Back up the save file just in case.

 ***Note: Any custom files not included in the Modlist will be deleted during updates.
 To preserve your own edits, you must add the [NoDelete] prefix to these mods' names.***

 ---